FoxStorm/container/README.md

 # FoxStorm Container

-📦 Dependency injection / inversion of control framework.

 <p align="center">
-  *Component of*
+  <b>Component of</b>
   <br />
   <img src="https://i.imgur.com/2EmQNvF.png" alt="FoxStorm Typescript WEB Framework" width="190" />
 </p>

+📦 Dependency injection / inversion of control framework.

 FoxStorm Container is a lightweight Inversion of Control container for TypeScript applications.
 It uses a mechanism to register dependencies which can be retriever later as instance.